Azure/tsi2rti/README.md

-# TSI to ADX
+# TSI to Kusto (ADX/KQLDB)

 ## Description
-This repo contains collateral that can be leveraged by customers to migrate from TSI to ADX.
+This repo contains collateral that can be leveraged by customers to migrate from TSI to ADX/KQLDB.

 The Microsoft **Cloud Migration Factory** program accepts **Lakehouse** [nominations](https://aka.ms/cmf) to help our TSI customers migrate to ADX by providing hands-on keyboard resource(s) at no-cost to the customer.
 Hands-On keyboard resource(s) are assigned for 6-8 weeks max per nomination with agreed scope.
 The hands-on keybard resource and customer can leverage the tools & collateral shared in this repo.
 Customres can contact their account team Data & AI Specialist or Cloud Solution Architect to submit a nomination.